"Nothing stuck out," said one of the sources, who was briefed on the search conducted by Malaysian officials.

 The crew could have been trying to divert the aircraft toward the Malaysian island of Langkawi, which has a 13,000-foot runway and an easy approach, one commercial pilot suggested in an Internet posting that stirred much discussion Tuesday.

-A team of investigators with the U.S. National Transportation Safety Board has been dispatched to Kuala Lumpur, Malaysia's capital.
+National Transportation Safety Board has been dispatched to Kuala Lumpur, Malaysia's capital.
 That team is headed by John Lovell, a longtime NTSB investigator with experience in assisting foreign governments with crash investigations.

 China's role in the search, now encompassing about 3 million square miles, also appeared to grow Tuesday.
 The official New China News Agency said two naval groups turned westward, toward the Andaman Islands, and waters southwest of Sumatra, an island in western Indonesia.
 They join two U.S. anti-submarine surveillance aircraft combing the south Indian Ocean.

-Malaysian authorities have been focusing on the crew since declaring Saturday that the Boeing 777's sharp and sudden diversion about 50 minutes into the March 8 flight from Kuala Lumpur resulted from a "deliberate action by someone on the plane."
+Boeing 777's sharp and sudden diversion about 50 minutes into the March 8 flight from Kuala Lumpur resulted from a "deliberate action by someone on the plane."

 The U.S. source said his Malaysian counterparts were eager to determine whether the pilot, Zaharie Ahmad Shah, might have been training for such a maneuver on his home simulator, specifically how to turn off the transponders and other in-flight devices.
 But, the source said, investigators "didn't find that."